 The two key pieces of legislation designed to ensure that the UK has a functioning statute book after it leaves the EU are: the European Union (Withdrawal Act) 2018 (the EUWA 2018) and the European Union (Withdrawal Agreement) Act 2020 (the EUWAA 2020).

 The EUWA 2018 made provision for the UK’s withdrawal from the EU via the following key provisions:

-- ends the supremacy of EU law in UK law at the time of exit (section 1),
+- ending of the supremacy of EU law in UK law at the time of exit (section 1);

-- preserves UK law that has been made to implement EU obligations as it stands at the time of exit (section 2);
+- preserving UK law made to implement EU obligations as it stands at the time of exit (section 2);

-- converts direct EU legislation as it stands at the time of exit into UK law (section 3); and
+- converting direct EU legislation as it stands at the time of exit into UK law (section 3); and

-- creates temporary powers to make secondary legislation to ensure that the UK legal system continues to function correctly outside the EU (section 8)
+- creating temporary powers to make secondary legislation to ensure that the UK legal system continues to function correctly outside the EU (section 8).

 Further guidance on these rules, and others, can be found in our AdviceOnline database here.

 CAP and BCAP will update this position if they receive further information on any of the matters included in the statement.